 Hello and welcome to my blog called ‘The Journal of Antiquities’.
-I hope you will be able to come along on this journey around the British Isles and southern Ireland and join in looking at some of the antiquities that we treasure – there are thousands of sites, but I will try to look at as many as possible.
+I hope you will be able to come along on this journey around the British Isles including Northern Ireland and the Republic of Ireland and join in looking at some of the antiquities that we treasure – there are thousands of sites, but I will try to look at as many as possible.
 But I won’t waste time by giving great amounts of detail – I will cut to the bone as they say and say just what is needed.
 A grid reference, site position, and some detail about each site.
 However, some of the more well-known sites may need a bit more information, so I will try my best to provide that.
 I will also display photos or drawings etc of each site where it is possible.
 Comments are very welcome but, this is not a social networking site, and so comments will need to be kept short and, also “friendly”.
 Thanks.

 The journal will include the following:- Prehistoric, Celtic, Roman, Anglo-Saxon, Viking and Medieval sites but, also I will put some more recent curiousities on the blog, as well.
 Included on here will be burial chambers, standing stones, stone circles, inscribed stones, ancient crosses, holy wells/springs, ancient churches, hillforts, earthworks, rock-art, glacial erratics and other stuff !
 Oh, and myths, legends and folklore, too.